-Mental Health Services: Outpatient services, which include individual, group, and family therapy, are available for ERMHS (Educationally Related Mental Health Services) and MediCal eligible students.
+Mental Health Services: Outpatient services which include individual therapy and collateral services are available for ERMHS (Educationally Related Mental Health Services) and MediCal eligible students.
 These services are provided through a contract between The Phillips Academy and Alameda County Mental Health or between The Phillips Academy and the school districts.
-The Academy has 4 full-time licensed mental health providers and one part-time to provide services to our students and their families and to work closely with our teachers to ensure that students are receiving a consistent and integrated service.
-Therapeutic modalities include cognitive behavior therapy, mindfulness, dialectical behavior therapy, art and music therapy.
+The Academy has 4.5 licensed and associate mental health providers to provide services to our students and their families and to work closely with our teachers to ensure that students are receiving a consistent and integrated service.
+Therapeutic modalities include cognitive behavior therapy, mindfulness, dialectical behavior therapy, art and music therapy, and somatic therapy.

 Support Staff: The Dean of Student Affairs and the Head of Student Support Services provide behavioral, social and emotional support to our students.
 The Support Staff develop positive relationships with students and are available to provide in the moment support.
 They conduct peer conflict resolution meetings, check ins with students, and may run classroom groups to discuss school related issues.
 They help students create restorative justice projects as part of their repair process when they have made a behavioral mistake or caused harm.

 The Clinical Director in collaboration with the support staff and the teaching staff, conducts functional behavior assessments and develops Behavior Support and Positive Behavior Intervention Plans for students as needed.
 The support staff assists the classroom teachers in integrating new students and in training new staff.
 These supports allow us to be proactive, providing students with what they need, and prompting their use of coping strategies so that they may develop self-regulation skills.